addania/coding/src/pages/Intro_to_Git.md

 git remote -v
 ```

-Then we are ready to puch our LOCAL git repository to the REMOTE Github repository:
+Then we are ready to push our LOCAL git repository to the REMOTE Github repository:
 ```
 git push origin master
 ```